mattmooree/timsheet_cheat/README.md

 * Currently only updates the current week, could iterate through incomplete weeks and update

 ## Tips
-If you seecthe following error:
+If you see the following error:
 ```
 selenium.common.exceptions.WebDriverException: Message: 'chromedriver' executable needs to be in PATH.
 Please see https://sites.google.com/a/chromium.org/chromedriver/home
 ```